themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

       +10 GPYUSD
 ```

-2) User B requests to bridge 10 PYUSD to Ethereum vault from user A.
+2) User B requests to bridge 10 PYUSD to Ethereum vault from user A with timeout `t` and locks
+   user A funds on Gnosis vault by presenting the signature of the request.

 ```
   Transaction E2:
     user B        =>     vault E
-    -10 PYUSD            +10 PYUSD
+    -10 PYUSD   (A, t)   +10 PYUSD

+  Transaction G2:
+    user B        =>     vault G
+                sig(E2)

   Balance:
     user A: